-Figure~\ref{fig:DecompileExample} shows a typical decompilation task selected from the Synth Benchmarks. where Box 2 contains the original C code.
+Figure~\ref{fig:DecompileExample} shows a typical decompilation task selected from the Synth Benchmarks where Box 2 contains the original C code.

-If we compile this function with GCC using level -O3 optimization, we obtain the assembler in Box 4.
-GCC's -O3 optimization has added significant complexity, unrolling and vectorizing the loop resulting in 55 lines of assembler, multiple loops and vector instructions.
-By feeding this assembler code into various decompilers we receive the following outputs:
+If we compile this function with GCC using level -O3 optimization, we obtain the assembly in Box 4.
+GCC's -O3 optimization has added significant complexity, unrolling and vectorizing the loop resulting in 55 lines of assembly, multiple loops and vector instructions.
+By feeding this assembly code into various decompilers we receive the following outputs:

-\emph{Ghidra}~\cite{ghidra}, a state of the art, industrial strength, patter-matching decompiler generates the code shown in Box 2; a literal translation of the input assembler into a higher-level source language.
-While correct, the generated code is tightly coupled to the input assembler's structure, making it verbose, hard to read, and bears little resemblance to the input source code.
+\emph{Ghidra}~\cite{ghidra}, a state-of-the-art, industrial strength, patter-matching decompiler generates the code shown in Box 2; a literal translation of the input assembly into a higher-level source language.
+While correct, the generated code is tightly coupled to the input assembly's structure, making it verbose, hard to read, and bears little resemblance to the input source code.
 Ghidra makes no attempt to produce interpretable variable names.

 \emph{BTC}~\cite{Hosseini2022}, the only publicly-available neural decompiler that works on non-synthetic code, aims to reduce the readability gap of traditional decompilers.
-BTC accepts only unoptimized assembler so we fed as input the -O0 assembler (not shown).
+BTC accepts only unoptimized assembly so we fed as input the -O0 assembly (not shown).
 While the output, shown in Box 5, is less verbose and more readable than Ghidra, it does not contain a function header and has incorrect behavior.

 \emph{ChatGPT}~\cite{chatgpt} improves over BTC in that it generates a complete function definition as shown in Box 3.
 It infers human-readable variable names and even adds comments.
 However, like Ghidra, the output is long and has complex control-flow.
 Surprisingly, it contains x86 intrinsic instructions obscuring the meaning of the function.
 Furthermore, when executed it gives incorrect results.